OpenFAST/openfast/docs/source/dev/build_doc.rst

 Documentation Output
 --------------------

-After building the documentation, it can be access by opening the output in a browser.
+After building the documentation, it can be accessed by opening the output in a browser.
 Open the high level html file generated at ``openfast/build/docs/html/index.html`` and begin using the page as any other web page.